pi3d/pi3d.github.com/html/_sources/FAQ.txt

 ==========================

 #.
+When starting any demo I get an AssertionError in DisplayOpenGL
+    ``assert s >= 0``

+      This is generally caused by the graphics memory allocation on the Raspberry Pi being too low (less than 32)

+#.
+When starting any demo I get an AssertionError in DisplayOpenGL
+    ``assert self.surface != EGL_NO_SURFACE``

+      This is generally caused by the graphics memory allocation on the Raspberry Pi being too low (less than 64)

+#.
+When running ConferenceHall (or other program with a large number of
+    textures) it appears to start ok then shuts down (byebye 3 message) just before the main display loop should appear.

+      This is generally caused by the graphics memory allocation on the Raspberry Pi being too low (less than 128)

+#.
+When starting TigerTank, ConferenceHall or MarsStation demos I get an
+    error ``_tkinter.TclError: couldn't connect to display ":0"``

+      tkinter is trying to use a display provided by the X-server.
+Run startx from the command line.

+#.
 I am trying to install using PiStore but it's been running for hours
     with no sign of completing.